 ORCID number: Liang-Shan Lv (0000-0002-2117-9308); Jing-Tao Gu (0000-0001-7164-8670).

-Author contributions: Lv LS and Gu JT contributed equally to this work, were considered as co-first authors; Lv LS and Gu JT designed the research, collected and analyzed the data and wrote the paper.
+Author contributions: Lv LS and Gu JT contributed equally to this work and were considered as co-first authors; Lv LS and Gu JT designed the research, collected and analyzed the data, and wrote the paper.

 Institutional review board statement: This research was approved by the Medical Ethics Committee of Xi’an Gaoxin Hospital.